 food, and lots of other interesting activities.
 The Brookings Flying

 Club holds their annual Airport

-the public.
+for free.
 The club uses a reservation system that has worked

 very well.
 A time slot is assigned ticket holder, and they